Should American Expats Give Up Their U.S. Citizenship?

 - The grass may not always be greener in your adopted country.
 You need to consider the country's tax regime, availability of financial services, health care and insurance, cost of living, inflation rates, legal protections and recourse, level of corruption, ease of travel, employment opportunities, and business formation costs and requirements.

-For the average American expat who is frustrated with paying U.S. taxes and the increased burden of regulatory compliance, it is worth completing a careful cost/benefit analysis.
+For the average American expat who is frustrated with paying U.S. taxes and the increased burden of filing and regulatory compliance, it is worth completing a careful cost/benefit analysis.
 You may find that the price of U.S. citizenship is not as expensive as you thought.

 Not That Prevalent